English Turn Golf and Country Club

-English Turn Golf and Country Club is a private golf course and country club in the southeastern United States, located in New Orleans, Louisiana.
+The English Turn Golf and Country Club is a private golf course and country club in the southeastern United States, located in the neighbourhood of English Turn in New Orleans, Louisiana.
 Formerly a venue of the PGA Tour, the par-72 championship course measures 7078 yd from the back tees.
 It is the home course for the Tulane Green Wave and the New Orleans Privateers college golf teams.

 Course History

-Southeast of downtown New Orleans, the course was designed by Jack Nicklaus for the New Orleans PGA Tour event and opened in 1988.
+Sitting at the southeast of downtown New Orleans, the golf course was designed by Jack Nicklaus for the New Orleans PGA Tour event and opened in 1988.
 The event, previously held at Lakewood Country Club, was played at English Turn for sixteen editions (1989–2004), then moved west to TPC Louisiana in 2005.
 Damage to the course by Hurricane Katrina in August of 2005 caused a one-year return in 2006.

 For the first edition in 1989, the course was set at 7106 yd and the winner's share was $135,000; Tim Simpson was the champion, two strokes ahead of runners-up Greg Norman and Hal Sutton.